Kausheel/User_Management/README.md

         {
             if(!$auth->account_activated($_GET['hash']))
             {
-                echo 'Error: The hash does not exist. <br> Proceed to login page.';
+                echo 'Error: The hash does not exist. <br> REDIRECT TO LOGIN PAGE.';
             }
             else
             {